 The plain of Shtoj is situated about 5 km to the northeast of the city of Shkodra,between the villages of Boks, Drago and the Bridge of Mesi, on the western side of the Kir river and dates from the Early Bronze Age until the Late Iron Age.

 The fortified settlement of Karos near Qeparo

-The fortified settlement of Karos is situated 490m above sea level, on a hill along the Qeparo river.
+The fortified settlement of Karos is situated 490m above sea level, along the Qeparo river.
 The hill side of the Qeparo village is about 1 km long and continues toward the western slope.
-The material collected from the archaeological excavations give a wide dating range starting from the Early Iron Age to the 4th century A.D.
+The material collected from the archaeological excavations give a wide date range starting from the Early Iron Age to the 4th century A.D.